imevul/peripherals/README.md

 -- or if you use parallel
 parallel.waitForAny(vterm:handleEvents())

--- Redirect back to old term.
-This vterm is now unusable vterm.close()
+-- Redirect back to old term
+vterm.close()
 ```